nojronatron/nojronatron.github.io/continuing-education/java-io-data-object-streams.md

 There is a [code snippet](https://docs.oracle.com/javase/tutorial/essential/io/rafs.html) that demonstrates the use of `ByteBuffer`, `FileChannel`, `position`, `rewind`, `nread`, and `write`.

 #### Creating and Reading Directories

+`FileSystem` Class contains a variety of methods for obtaining information about the file system.

 List Directories: